-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Ryan Bailey -- Goldman Sachs -- Analyst

 Understood.
-Thank you.
 And just maybe another question on buyback activity?
 And thank you for the incremental color on the balance sheet strength and cash flows.
 I'm just wondering how we should be thinking about maybe as a target payout of EPS or cash flow?
-Do you think in the current environment expected to be prudent and maybe not pushed to wall given the stock price, do you think you have the opportunity to be a bit more aggressive?
+Do you think in the current environment expected to be prudent and maybe not pushed to the wall given the stock price?
+Do you think you have the opportunity to be a bit more aggressive?

 Operator